 Myth 2: US does not consider 3-year graduate programs

 In India, there are the traditional bachelor’s degrees, that do not include medical degrees or engineering, and are usually of 3 year duration.
 On the other hand, in the US, the Bachelor’s degree is for 4 years.
 At first, there was a myth that universities in the US do not consider the three-year graduation.
 But that is not the case.
 Nowadays, almost all the universities do consider the three- years degree programs, given the fact that 3-year degrees are common in Europe as well, and Europe considers the three- year degree for an MBA.

 Yes, it is right that some schools in the US still do not consider the three-year degree programs, like Stanford, Kelley, McCombs, and Berkeley.
 But many notable colleges and degree programs like Harvard 2+2, UCLA Anderson and Yale SOM now accept three-year bachelor degrees.
 Indian applicants should not be scared of applying to the programs and should consider applying to the top 30 MBA programs in the USA that consider the three-year degree.

 Also Read: Indian MBA Vs Foreign MBA: Which one is Better?

 Myth 3: Converting transcripts to US GPA is tough for Indian Applicants

 Indian universities have different ways to grade students.
 Be it the 10-point CGPA system or percentage, there are universities that have their own 5 point grading systems as well.
 Since there are so many systems, Indian applicants get confused and stressed because of the same.
 There are many ways to tackle this.
-Firstly, there are many MBA schools that ask the candidates to submit their transcripts as they are without changing the grades into a 4.0 grading system.
+Firstly, there are many MBA schools that ask the candidates to submit their transcripts as they contain marks of students without changing the grades into a 4.0 grading system.
 And if the college asks for the converted grades, there are many certified and authorized institutions that can easily convert your grades as per the US way.